meashiri/ctf-writeups/gh-pages/content/posts/202312-TUCTF/index.md

 The CTF site went down before I had a chance to take screenshots.
 However, I recall that this challenge provided us descriptions of about 19 cities, distances between them and allowed direction of transport. i.e, you can go from `Attaya` to `Delato`, but not necessarily come back the same way.

 So, in technical terms, this information can be represented as a directed graph, with weighted edges.
-In the end, we are asked to find a distance-optimized shorted path between `Attaya` and `Shariot`.
+In the end, we are asked to find a distance-optimized shortest path between `Attaya` and `Shariot`.

-I used the `networkx` package to represent the data as a directed graph and use the in-build Djikstra algorithm to find the shortest path.
-The solution is visualized the following.
+I used the `networkx` package to represent the data as a directed graph and use the built-in Djikstra algorithm to find the shortest path.
+The solution is visualized in the following diagram.
 The complete python implementation is also provided.

 ![](2023-12-04-12-17-34.png)